ZhengtianChu/processSimulator/README.md

 # processSimulator

-Zhengtian CHU test in Linux, use Linux C.
+Zhengtian CHU test in Linux, use Linux C. Final marks: 93/100

 ## How to run it:
 - Open the terminal.